jupiterpluvius/arnobius-adversusnationes/Commentary draft.md

     what seems to be relevant for understanding Africanness and how it affects what we're looking at Writing for a basic audience
     Not wanting to read about Roman Africa, but need help understanding Arnobius

+Much of the reading was too specific to include in the section on Africa- tried to focus on what directly related to Arnobius